constripacity/Aegis-OS-Agent/SAFETY.md

 - When enabled, you are prompted for a passphrase.
 If an OS keyring is available, the derived key is stored securely; otherwise the passphrase is kept in memory only.
 - Data is encrypted with AES-Fernet when the optional cryptography backend is installed; otherwise a lightweight XOR cipher fallback keeps entries unreadable to casual inspection.
 - Use the **Wipe Vault Now** button in Settings or run `aegis palette` and issue the `wipe vault` command to purge history instantly.
+- Code copied to the clipboard is written to dated snippet files inside your configured `Snippets` directory.
+These files stay on your machine and can be deleted at any time.

 ## Filesystem Operations